(20 ILCS 3420/3)

 and analysis of fine and decorative arts, furnishings, and artifacts of the

 Mansion in Springfield, the Governor's offices in the Capitol in Springfield

 R. Thompson Center in Chicago, and the Hayes House in DuQuoin.

-The Agency shall manage the preservation and conservation of the
+The Department of Natural Resources shall manage the preservation and conservation of the

 grounds of the Illinois Executive Mansion in Springfield.